Emotional Support Animal Laws: Rights, and Regulations

 Emotional Support Animal Rights Under the Fair Housing Act (FHA)

 The FHA protects ESA owners from housing discrimination.
-Under the FHA, landlords must make reasonable accommodations for individuals with ESAs.
+Under the Fair Housing Act, landlords must make reasonable accommodations for individuals with ESAs.
 Landlords cannot deny housing or charge extra pet fees because of an ESA.

 Landlords are required to waive no-pet policies if the tenant provides proper documentation.
 The FHA ensures ESA owners are treated fairly and have equal access to housing.